pvcraven/networking-class/source/03_physical_layer/06_raspberry_pi_GPIO/raspberry_pi_GPIO.rst

     :linenos:
     :language: python

 This is much better.
 But still not great.
-Because this is "blocking."
+Because this is **blocking**.
 Our program can't do anything unless there is a change in state on the wire.
 If there is never a change, we just hang.

 A better option?
 Use a callback.
 Write a function that the computer will run when there is a